-3.1: Eligibility and Election.
-The Facilitator shall be elected from among the Voting Members.

-- 3.2: Duties.
-The Facilitator shall: - A. Confirm or secure at least two weeks prior to each regular CCHA meeting the space for the meeting; - B. Disseminate the agenda at least two weeks prior to each regular CCHA meeting; - C. Ensure that regular CCHA meetings keep to the published agenda and remain on task and on time.
+- 3.1: Eligibility and Election.
+The Facilitator shall be elected from among the Voting Members. - 3.2: Duties.
+The Facilitator shall: - A. Confirm or secure at least two weeks prior to each regular CCHA meeting the space for the meeting: - B. Disseminate the agenda at least two one weeks prior to each regular CCHA meeting; - C. Ensure that regular CCHA meetings keep to the published agenda and remain on task and on time. - C.D.
+Ensure all voices are heard during Steering Committee meetings, especially people with lived experience of homelessness and/or housing instability.